daan1392/reactor-simulation-workshop/README.md

 > This should display the installed Docker version.
 If you encounter issues, refer to the [Docker troubleshooting guide](https://docs.docker.com/get-docker/#troubleshoot-installation).

 2. **Clone the Repository**
     Clone the reactor-simulation-workshop repository using [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or download it directly.
-Ensure Docker is running, then build the Docker image:
+Ensure Docker is running, then build the Docker image (make sure you include the "." when building the docker image):
     ```bash
     git clone https://github.com/daan1392/reactor-simulation-workshop.git
     cd reactor-simulation-workshop